 In summer 2018, our control van was involved in a minor accident.
 Thankfully no-one was hurt - but when the damage to the vehicle was assessed, it was very quickly discovered that what we thought was relatively minor damage was going to cost an arm and a leg to repair.

 What, to us, was a purpose-built and kitted control van with huge intrinsic value, as far as the insurance company was concerned, was just a 16 year old white panel van.
-They wrote it off without hesitation.
+They wrote it off without hesitation, paying out the "market value" - just over £2,000.

 Wanting to do anything we could to avoid major expense to the team, we looked into independent repair costs - but soon came to the same conclusion that spending thousands of pounds keeping an aged vehicle on the road just wasn't a sensible or justifiable use of charitable funds.
 So, we reluctantly stripped our equipment out and waved goodbye while our faithful old van was carted away on a lorry.